Ser Petracco

 A family story goes that Francesco was about seven months old when he and his mother moved back to Incisa.
 Baby Francesco was being transported in a sling arrangement carried over a servant's shoulder.
 The servant was mounted on a horse.
-When they crossed through the flooded Arno river the horse slipped and fell.
+When they crossed through the flooded Arno river, the horse slipped and fell.
 Francesco and the servant went headlong into the water.
-With much determination and inner strength the servant saved Francesco.
+With much determination and inner strength, the servant saved Francesco.

 Ser Petracco periodically visited the family in Incisa from his out of town employment.
-In 1307 Francesco’s brother Gherardo was born.
+In 1307, Francesco’s brother Gherardo was born.
 A daughter named Selvaggia was born to the couple.
-About 1310 they were all reunited for a year in Pisa.
-Around 1311 Ser Petracco got employment in Avignon whither the papal household had moved from Rome.
-Then in 1312 the boys and his wife moved to Carpentras, where they lived happily for the next four years.
+Around 1310, they were all reunited for a year in Pisa.
+Around 1311, Ser Petracco got employment in Avignon whither the papal household had moved from Rome.
+Then in 1312, the boys and his wife moved to Carpentras, where they lived happily for the next four years.
 Ser Petracco lived in Avignon most of this time because of his employment there in the profession of law.
-In 1316 he then sent Petrarch and his brother to study law at the University of Montpellier.
+In 1316, he then sent Petrarch and his brother to study law at the University of Montpellier.

-After his first wife's death he married Niccolosa Sigoli whose father Vanni was member of the White Guelphs and was elected priore of Florence in 1301.
+After his first wife's death, he married Niccolosa Sigoli whose father Vanni was member of the White Guelphs and was elected priore of Florence in 1301.

 His daughter Selvaggia married Giovanni di Tano da Semifonte in 1324.
 He died two years later in Avignon.